The Hips in Tai Chi

 Looking at your hips square on from the front, if one of your hips raises vertically whilst the other stays still, this breaks the horizontal alignment of the hip crests in Tai Chi.
 When raising a hip it also usually pushes the same shoulder upwards if you are maintaining the other Tai Chi alignment principles.
 When taking an empty step stance, or when in a one legged stance when lifting one leg up, this is common to see.
 It is also common when weight shifting through the silk reeling movements.
 The body will try and take the pressure off the leg muscles and moves the skeleton out of alignment to compensate for being in a weighted squat.
 Tilting the hip crest up uproots your centre of gravity making it easy to stumble or lose balance.
 Part of the pelvis alignment principle is to level the hips across a horizontal plane, whether double weighted, standing on one leg, weight shifting etc.

 The illustration below shows examples when standing double weighted, where the level of the hips is different in a standing posture.
-As with posterior and anterior tilt, this is an embedded habitual posture that develops over time due to disharmony in the muscular and connective tissue system.
+As with posterior and anterior tilt, this may be from an embedded habitual posture that develops over time due to disharmony in the muscular and connective tissue system.
+It may also be skeleton abnormalities from birth or through injury or illness.
+It may not be possible for a person to adjust their posture, to return to an entirely neutral skeleton position.
+An example would be if the person has one leg shorter than the other, when they wear bare feet, their pelvis will tilt to one side.

 Pop the Hip